Demonstration of a Logical Architecture Uniting Motion and In-Place Entanglement: Shor's Algorithm (Pre-Compiled)

 \subsection{Results}

-Experimental results from four implementations: unencoded, two-row logical encoding, three-row logical encoding, and two-row with leakage detection, as well as those predicted via noisy simulation, are displayed in Fig. \ref{fig:shor_experimental_data}.
-All results are post-selected on atom loss (see Section \ref{sec:loss correction} for results with loss correction post-processing instead).
-The three encoded implementations are additionally post-selected on flag qubits for their $\ket{00}_L$ preparation and the parity of the measured data qubits, as well as (in the case of the leakage-detecting circuit) the measured state of the eight LDU flags.
-At least 5$\times10^{3}$ shots were taken per circuit, with $10^{4}$ shots of the leakage detection circuit to compensate for its low post-selection yield.
+Experimental results from four implementations: unencoded, two-row embedding, three-row logical embedding, and two-row with leakage detection, as well as those predicted via noisy simulation, are displayed in Fig. \ref{fig:shor_experimental_data}.
+All results are postselected on atom loss (see Section \ref{sec:loss correction} for results with loss correction post-processing instead).
+The three encoded implementations are additionally postselected on flag qubits for their $\ket{00}_L$ preparation and the parity of the measured data qubits, as well as (in the case of the leakage-detecting circuit) the measured state of the eight LDU flags.
+At least 5$\times10^{3}$ shots were taken per circuit, with $10^{4}$ shots of the leakage detection circuit to compensate for its low postselection yield.

-We see statistically significant drops in TVDs between the unencoded and each of the encoded circuits.
-Notably, despite getting two samples per shot, we find that after the same number of shots, the three-row logical circuit has substantially fewer valid samples after post-selection than the two-row variant (1152 vs. 1986).
+We see statistically significant reduction in the TVDs of the encoded circuits relative to the unencoded circuit.
+Notably, despite getting two samples per shot, we find that after the same number of shots, the three-row logical circuit has substantially fewer valid samples after postselection than the two-row variant (1152 vs. 1986).
 At the same time, we see a discernible drop in TVD between the two-row embedding to the three-row embedding, more so than initially predicted by their noisy simulation (investigated further in Section \ref{sec:shor_noisy_simulations}).
-Though they resulted in a substantially lower post-selection yield, we did not see an advantage (in terms of TVD) from using the leakage detection units (LDU).
+Though they resulted in a substantially lower postselection yield, we did not see an advantage (in terms of TVD) from using the leakage detection units (LDU).
 We attribute this to the considerable noise added from the additional two-qubit gates, and expect that the same units would prove beneficial within a deeper circuit in which the leakage is more likely to have occurred.
-Indeed, we do see a substantial increase in TVD (from 6.7\% shown to 14.1\%) if we reinterpret the same results without post-selecting on the LDU flags.
+Indeed, we do see a substantial increase in TVD (from 6.7\% shown to 14.1\%) if we reinterpret the same results without postselecting on the LDU flags.